 Pick Your Program

-There are certain certificate programs you can could complete in a couple of months.
-Getting your associate’s degree will take you about two years if you go full-time and it will take you four years to earn your bachelor’s degree if you go full-time.
+There are certain certificate programs you could complete in a couple of months.
+Getting your associate’s degree will take about 2 years if you go full-time, and it will take four years to earn your bachelor’s degree if you go full-time.

 How Will You Pay

-MYCAA will pay for your tuition for associate’s degrees (excluding general studies, liberal arts, and interdisciplinary studies without a concentration,) obtaining a license, obtaining a certificate or certification, an approved testing organization that expands employment or portable career opportunities for military spouses.
+MYCAA will pay for your tuition for associate’s degrees (excluding general studies, liberal arts, and interdisciplinary studies without a concentration,) obtaining a license, obtaining a certificate or certification, an approved testing organization that expands employment, or portable career opportunities for military spouses.
 MYCAA does not pay for bachelor’s or master’s degrees.

-Here is more information on MYCAA: https://collegerecon.com/mycaa/
+Here is more information on MYCAA.

 Scholarships for Military Spouses

 Here is more information on FAFSA.

-Student loans is money for college that you will eventually have to pay back.
-The good news is that student loans typically have a lower interest rate and you don’t have to start paying them until you finish school.
+Student loans are money for college that you will eventually have to pay back.
+The good news is that student loans typically have a lower interest rate.
+You don’t have to start paying them until you finish school.